GabeScott/standard-works-vault/General Conference/2010 October - Avoiding the Trap of Sin.md

 # Avoiding the Trap of Sin

-*By Jairo Mazzagardi - Of the Seventy*
+By Elder Jairo Mazzagardi - *Of the Seventy*

 *Given in the October session of the 2010 General Conference*

+>*Stay strong and make good choices that will allow you to eat the fruit of the tree of life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/10/avoiding-the-trap-of-sin?lang=eng)